ivanrakonjac/Auction-House/README.md

 # Auction House portal

-Scalable web application written in C# .NET Core MVC Framework.
+A scalable web application is written in C# .NET Core MVC Framework.

 For production, was used MSSQL Server relation database accessed by Entity Framework Core ORM and LINQ.

 Application has interesting features like concurrent bidding, PayPal paying, and SignalR push notifications.

 ## Index